rehoboth23/yalnix-implementation/rough-notes.md

   - `atoi` returns 0 on error, but our level being 0 is valid, so atoi(input) returning 0 might be correct. --> bruh

 - implement ./yalnix <somefile> , basically load a different file as an initial process
+- find permissions of each segment for both user and kernel

 ## Notes